Eugenol oil overdoseClove oil overdose

 - Fluids through a vein (by IV)

-Survival past 48 hours is usually a good sign that recovery will occur, although permanent injury is possible.
+Survival past 48 hours is usually a good sign that recovery will occur.
+But, permanent injury is possible.